- About The Gantts

 - Contact Us

 #PrideWeek was a HUGE success!
-Be sure to check back in the Fall as we begin crafting our week of events for April 2018.
+Be sure to check back early Spring semester as we begin crafting our week of events for April 2018.

 Thanks to our sponsors: The Harvey and Lucinda Gantt Multicultural Center; The Graduate School; Office of Inclusion and Equity; CLEMSONLiVE; Barnes Center; Clemson University Sexuality and Gender Alliance; College of Education; College of Behavioral, Social and Health Sciences; Clemson Alumni Society for Equality; English Majors Organization; Campus Activities & Events; Residence Hall Assocation; Clemson Undergraduate Student Government; Graduate Student Government; the Division of Student Affairs and Clemson Libraries.